netsuite-upload-org/netsuite-upload/README.md

 [![Version](http://vsmarketplacebadge.apphb.com/version/tomastvrdy.netsuite-upload.svg)](https://marketplace.visualstudio.com/items?itemName=tomastvrdy.netsuite-upload)

-**netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE
+**netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE & helps you with defining of new momdules & module dependecies

 ## Features
 ### 1. NetSuite File Cabinet Management